-Please note that the following PD Sessions @ Zoom are for 2019.
-We anticipate having the 2020 schedule out soon.
+Please note that the following PD Sessions @ Zoom are for 2020 are provided below.

-More information on each session, including registration and Zoom log-in details, will be sent to ARMS members at least two weeks prior to each event and posted as an event in the ARMS Portal.
+More information on each session, including registration and Zoom log-in details, will be sent to ARMS members at least two weeks prior to each event and posted as an event on the ARMS events page.

 We hope you can join us for the upcoming PD Sessions @ Zoom series!